8bitcurser/book-of-shadows/README.md

 that must stay free forever.
 Chaosium does not allow any profit from this projects therefor I didn't want to incur in costs I would not be able to cost.

+## But there is a data folder and I see some sqlite dependencies on the Docker

+That's correct, I'm using the sqlite database as a temporary storage for exporting/importing the investigators to different browsers, this way the user can remain unknown.
+On the export we create a record on the DB that will live at most 24 hours that has the content of the cookies from that user, they get a UUID that they can later use on another browser to import the investigators.

 ## Cookie Challenge

 Cookie size limit, some compression was needed to create the cookies in order to capture all